RoyalTwo/RoyalTwo/README.md

 I'm also trying to learn more about computer science in general, so I have a greater understanding of underlying systems (and hopefully feel more confident 😆)<br>
 Trying to fix my issue of having no idea where to go! <br>

 There isn't much here right now, but feel free to check back later!
+(If you would want to, for some reason!
+I don't judge!)

 ### <ins>My Current Tasks</ins> ###
   - Finish TheOdinProject course